IIIF/api/source/api/presentation/2.0/index.md

     Other values _MAY_ be given, and if they are, they _MUST_ be URIs.

+thumbnail
+:   A small image that represents the content of the object, such as the title page or significant image.
+It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for manipulations such as resizing.

+    Usage:
+    {: .usage}
+    * A manifest _SHOULD_ have a thumbnail image that represents the entire object or work.
+    * A sequence _MAY_ have a thumbnail, particularly if there are multiple sequences in a single manifest.
+Each of the thumbnails _SHOULD_ be different.
+    * A canvas _MAY_ have a thumbnail, particularly if there are multiple images or resources that make up the representation.
+    * A content resource _MAY_ have a thumbnail, particularly if there is a choice of resource.

 ####  4.4.
 Linking Properties

 related
-:   A link to an external resource that is related to the current resource and intended for rendering directly to the user, such as a video or academic paper about a manuscript, a link to the website of the newspaper, an HTML description of the photograph, and so forth.
-A label and the format of the target resource _SHOULD_ be given if possible to assist clients in rendering the resource.
+:   A link to an external resource intended to be displayed directly to the user, and is related to the resource that has the `related` property.
+Examples might include a video or academic paper about the resource, a website, an HTML description, and so forth.
+A label and the format of the related resource _SHOULD_ be given to assist clients in rendering the resource to the user.

     Usage:
     {: .usage}